apache/openwhisk-wskdeploy/specification/README.md

 This specification is under development and in draft status; therefore, it is subject to change during this development period.
 We are posting drafts seeking review, comments, suggestions and use cases from the OpenWhisk and greater Serverless community.

 ---

+## Package Manifest and Deployment files

+- **Package Manifest file**: Contains the Package definition along with any included Action, Trigger or Rule definitions that comprise the package.
+This file includes the schema of input and output data to each entity for validation purposes.
+- **Deployment file**: Contains the values and bindings used configure a Package to a target OpenWhisk platform provider’s environment and supply input parameter values for Packages, Actions and Triggers.
+This can include Namespace bindings, security and policy information.

 ### Conceptual Manifest and Deployment file usage